 areppim: information, pure and simple

-The list triggers a puzzling question.
+Mostly wealthy nations sit at the top of the rating, which begs a question.
 Are these nations prosperous because they enjoy a high scientific standing, or do they achieve scientific prowess because they have enough wealth to afford lavish spending in scientific education and research?
-Indeed Big Science became a capital-intensive activity, requiring huge investments in advanced technology, leading-edge engineering, and in administrative costs to keep numerous researchers busy in their scientific endeavors.
-It is revealing that the Nobel prize champion, the United States, harbors a significant number of non-US born Nobel prize winners (see list) who left their homeland to pursue their scientific work in a country wealthy enough to offer them the material conditions, laboratories, equipment, research assistants, funding, etc. required to perform high-grade research.
+Indeed Big Science became a capital-intensive activity, requiring huge investments in advanced technology, leading-edge engineering, and in manpower and administrative costs to keep numerous researchers busy in their scientific endeavors.
+It is revealing that the Nobel prize champion, the United States, harbors a significant number of non-US born Nobel prize winners (see list) who left their homeland to pursue their scientific work in a country wealthy enough to offer them the material conditions, employment time, laboratories, equipment, research assistants, funding, travel expenses, etc. required to perform high-grade research and interact with peers.

 One should not forget a third possibility.
-There is probably a positive feedback loop between scientific advancement and economic prosperity in a capitalistic system.
-Science brings about prosperity, which in turn allows for more investment in knowledge, which in turn, etc.
+There is likely a positive feedback loop between scientific advancement and economic prosperity in a capitalistic system.
+Science opens the road to business opportunities, which bring about prosperity, which in turn allows for more investment in knowledge, which in turn, etc.

 Take a look at the complete Nobel prize lists